 In a meta-analysis of 17 controlled trials of atypical antipsychotics, including risperidone, elderly patients with dementia treated with atypical antipsychotics have an increased mortality compared to placebo.
 In placebo-controlled trials with oral risperidone in this population, the incidence of mortality was 4.0% for risperidone-treated patients compared to 3.1% for placebo-treated patients.
-The diagnostic odds ratio (95% exact confidence interval) was 1.21 (0.7, 2.1).
 The mean age (range) of patients who died was 86 years (range 67-100).
+The specific profile of mortality risk factors in the group of patients taking risperidone has not been determined.
+Causes of death were typical for this age group (over 65 years) and included: cardiovascular and cerebrovascular diseases, tumors, infections (e.g., pneumonia) and diabetes mellitus.